-Yes, but indirectly, as terminations of employment are restricted to statutory grounds, and there is no automatic transfer of employment from one entity to a new entity.
-In the event of an asset acquisition in which the buyer wants any of the employees to transfer to its entity with the business assets, then the buyer will need to offer a new contract of employment, and the impacted employees will need to consent to the termination of employment with the current employer and the seller, and sign the new contract of employment with the buyer.
-Under the Implementing Regulations for the Labour Contract Law, the buyer should recognise each employee's total years of service with the seller, and no severance will be due to the employee.
+Yes, but indirectly, as terminations of employment are restricted to statutory grounds, and there is no automatic transfer of employment from one entity to another entity.
+In the event of an asset acquisition in which the buyer wants any of the employees to transfer to its entity with the business assets, then the buyer will need to offer a new contract of employment, and the impacted employees will need to consent to the termination of employment with the current employer (the seller) and sign a new contract of employment with the buyer.
+Under the Implementing Regulations for the Labour Contract Law, the buyer should recognise each employee's total years of service with the seller, and no severance will be due to the employee who transfers from the seller.
 If the buyer does not recognise the employee's service with the seller, then the employee is entitled to statutory severance for the termination of employment with the seller.

-If, as a result of the business transfer, the employer intends to lay off any of its employees, depending on whether the number of employees involved meets the statutory amount to trigger a 'mass lay-off', the employer may need to go through the statutory procedures as specified by the Labour Contract Law by giving prior notice to the affected employees, carrying out consultation with the affected employees, and reporting the prospective lay-offs to the local labour administrative authorities.
-If the employer intends to terminate contracts of employment with certain employees outside of a formal statutorily prescribed lay-off, it must first negotiate with such employees; the employer is also obliged to pay severance payments in such cases.
+If, as a result of the business transfer, the employer intends to lay off any of its employees, depending on whether the number of employees involved meets the statutory amount to trigger a 'mass layoff', the employer may need to go through the statutory procedures as specified by the Labour Contract Law by giving prior notice to the affected employees, carrying out a consultation with the affected employees, and reporting the prospective layoffs to the local labour administrative authorities.
+If the employer intends to terminate contracts of employment with certain employees outside of a formal statutorily prescribed layoff, it must first negotiate with such employees.
+The employer is also obliged to pay severance payments in such cases.